-- Making this type of foundation is cost-benefit other than building constructional work.
+- Making this type of foundation is cost-benefit other than building construction work.

 Disadvantages of Concrete Slab Foundation

-- Inappropriately made of concrete slab foundation can be harder to access, quickly cracked, and difficult to maintain.
+- Inappropriately made concrete slab foundations can be harder to access, quickly cracked, and difficult to maintain.

 Indeed, concrete slab foundations are the most important constructional work.
 And for that, it should be made carefully according to the utmost requirements with expert knowledge.